obrien-k/bcd-gatsby/README.md

 This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
 Implemented is <a href="https://github.com/thirdandgrove/gatsby-source-bigcommerce">gatsby-source-bigcommerce</a>, which allows you to provide API credentials to connect with a BigCommerce store.

-Add a .env.development file to include local environment variables for
+To include your store's [API credentials generated on BigCommerce](https://developer.bigcommerce.com/api-docs/getting-started/authentication), add a .env.development file to include local environment variables or something like [Netlify's build variables](https://www.netlify.com/docs/continuous-deployment/).

-CLIENT

-TOKEN

-SECRET

-HASH

-or something like [Netlify's build variables](https://www.netlify.com/docs/continuous-deployment/) using [API credentials generated on BigCommerce](https://developer.bigcommerce.com/api-docs/getting-started/authentication).

-_You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._
+_You may want to check out our vibrant collection of [official and community-created starters]()._

 ## 🚀 Quick start